TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Functions/inverse_functions.md

 Finally, there are also cases where we cannot find any values.
 If we again consider $f(x)=x^2$ then there are no values of $x$ with $f(x)=-1$.
 Indeed, such a number $x$ would need to satisfy $x^2=-1$, which does not have any (real) solutions.

 If it is always possible to find exactly $1$ value of $x$ with $y=f(x)$ for each $y$, this means we can consider the function that maps each value of $y$ to the unique $x$ with $f(x)=y$.
 Such a function is called the **inverse function** of $f$.
-In this section, we will define and anlyse inverse fuctions and show under which conditions they exist.
+In this section, we will define and analyse inverse functions and show under which conditions they exist.
 Then, we will consider inverse functions of certain standard functions, logarithms for exponential functions and inverse trigonometric functions for trigonometric functions, that are so well-known that they can be called standard functions themselves.

 (Subsec:InverseExistProp)=
 ## Existence and properties of inverse functions

 ::::::{prf:definition} Inverse function